This page provides an overview of time range comparisons in AppDynamics.

-- Once you add a Time Series widget to the canvas, go to the Widget Properties panel and click to expand the Compare Time Range section.
+- Once you add a Time Series widget to the canvas, go to the Widget Properties panel and expand the Compare Time Range section.

-- Set a second time range denoted as T2 which is of the same duration as the global time range set on the widget by default.
+- Set a second time range (denoted as T2) with the same duration as the global time range set on the widget by default.
 T2 can be shifted back in time based on the settings in the Compare Time Range section.

-Following are the three options available within the Compare Time Range section:
+There are three options available within the Compare Time Range section:

 - None: This is the default setting for all Time Series widgets when initially placed on the canvas.
 Select this option if you do not want to add comparison to the chart.